ligato/docs/docs/user-guide/quickstart.md

 ## 5. Managing the VPP Agent

-This section will explain:
+In this section, you will learn:

-- How to configure the VPP data plane through the etcd data store and VPP agent using etcdctl
+- How to configure the VPP data plane through the etcd data store and VPP agent using etcdctl.
-- How to read VPP configuration data with a VPP agent REST API
+- How to read VPP configuration data with a VPP agent REST API.
-- How to connect to the VPP CLI and show the VPP configuration
+- How to connect to the VPP CLI and show the VPP configuration.
-- How to use agentctl to manage the VPP agent
+- How to use agentctl to manage the VPP agent.

 ---